 “Austria could have come knocking this year”

-I needed a new impetus.
-I lacked a perspective - with a small budget, no stadium of my own and a relegation battle.
+Thomas Silberberger: I needed a new impetus.
+I lacked a perspective - with a small budget, no stadium of my own, a relegation battle.

 Will it now be twelve years at Admira?